 2.2 Preservation Policies

-Digital Preservation Policies aim to determine the rules, the responsibilities, the roles and the system of monitoring data management within a Data Repository.
+Digital preservation policies aim to determine the rules, the responsibilities, the roles and the system of monitoring data management within a data archive.

 Preservation paths will be described in the policy, and the archivist as well as the researcher will need to follow the rules.